tst2005/lua-aio/README.md

 Embeding all lua modules/files of a project into only one lua file

+Note: it's an Alpha version.

 # Why using this util ?

-I only use this util for Alephone Game because the Lua Script support only support ONE Lua file to load.
+I currently use this util in 2 rpojects :
+ * for Alephone Game
+  because the Lua Script support only support ONE Lua file to load.
   Having one big file is too ugly for me, I prefere split all part to lua modules and generate the big one at the end.
+ * In fakelove
+ A implementation of LÖVE in pur lua (without graphical stuff) usefull for server side code game.

+# How it run

 This util catch each the module file content and push it inside the preload table.
 By this way we can use `require("modulename")` like usual.